 to further support our CBD 101 guides.
 If you do not find the answer to your question,

-send a message or email our customer service team: firstname.lastname@example.org.
+please email our knowledgeable customer service team: email@example.com.

 Cannabidiol (CBD) is a naturally-occurring constituent of cannabis sativa (industrial hemp) plants.
 CBD is the most abundant non-psychoactive cannabinoid found in cannabis, and it is scientifically studied for many reasons.
 Most people have heard of THC, which is also a cannabinoid present in cannabis.
 THC is known for causing a “high” in users.
 Unlike THC, Cannabidiol (CBD) is a non-psychoactive cannabinoid that does not promote psychoactive effects or create a high.